qureai/qureai.github.io/_posts/2017-7-5-semantic-segmentation-review-1.md

     <img height="250px" src="
 https://raw.githubusercontent.com/vdumoulin/conv_arithmetic/master/gif/dilation.gif" alt="Dilated/Atrous Convolutions">
     <br>
-    <small>Dilated/Atrous Convolutions</small>
+    <small>Dilated/Atrous Convolutions. <a href="https://github.com/vdumoulin/conv_arithmetic">Source</a></small>
 </p>

-Dilated convolutional layer (also called as atrous convolution in [DeepLab](#deeplab)) allows for exponential increase of field of view without decrease of spatial dimensions.
+Dilated convolutional layer (also called as atrous convolution in [DeepLab](#deeplab)) allows for exponential increase in field of view without decrease of spatial dimensions.

-Last two pooling layers from pretrained classification network (here, VGG) are removed and subsequent convolutional layers dilated convolutions.
+Last two pooling layers from pretrained classification network (here, VGG) are removed and subsequent convolutional layers are replaced with dilated convolutions.
 In particular, convolutions between the pool-3 and pool-4 have dilation 2 and convolutions after pool-4 have dilation 4.
 With this module (called *frontend module* in the paper), dense predictions are obtained without any increase in number of parameters.

 A module (called *context module* in the paper) is trained separately with the outputs of frontend module as inputs.
 This module is a cascade of dilated convolutions of different dilations so that multi scale context is aggregated and predictions from frontend are improved.